 Victim Treatment Area Record

-Communications Log.
+Communications Log

 DATA REQUIRED

 These features will be dependent on specific information provided by the user.
 To be noted here is that the data provided from this application will become a source of statistical information to government agencies for determining the damages (physical and human) from any disaster and to serve the communications and reporting.
 There are many data points that should be recorded and stored in this type of application such as: